 - v 1, for v a discrete variable.
-The computation results in different values for different values of v. - ceil(sqrt(-1.0)), since sqrt of a negative number results in a runtime error upon evaluation. - Only limited forms of assignments are supported. - The supported forms are:
+The computation results in different values for different values of v. - ceil(sqrt(-1.0)), since sqrt of a negative number results in a runtime error upon evaluation. - Only limited forms of assignments are supported.
+The supported forms are: - xb := p (with xb a boolean variable, and p a supported predicate, as described above) - xi := ie (with xi a supported integer variable, and ie a supported integer expression, as described above) - xe := ee (with xi an enumeration variable, and ee a supported enumeration expression, as described above)

-'''

-xb := p (with xb a boolean variable, and p a supported predicate)

-xi := ie

-xi := ie - ie

-xe := ee

-'''